mumubebe/pipespector/README.md

 Pipespector is a pretty shitty tool for debugging and tracing pipes.

 With pipespector it is possible to stepping through each item passing the pipe, and at any time change the values output values.
-By using the 'exec' command to execute any dynamic Python script you can interact and change values before passing it to stdout.
+By using the 'exec' command to execute any python script you can interact and change values before passing it to stdout.

 ```console
 (pipespector)> help